Scientist and author, Beth is also a keen home cook. She enjoys trying new recipes.

 Best Ways of Shelling and Cracking Walnuts

-Most edible nuts are pretty easy to separate from their shells.
+Most nuts are pretty easy to separate from their shells.
 However a walnut kernel and its crinkly outer shell often seem impossible to prise apart.
-My success rate in getting the kernel out in one piece is only around 50%.
+Here are some good ways to crack open and shell walnuts, and get the kernel out in one piece.
+Some are serious and some are (just a little) tongue in cheek.
+You can make up your own mind which method is the most effective.

 8 Ways to Crack Open Raw Walnuts